ballerina-platform/ballerina-lang/docs/style_guide/definitions.md

       }
   };
   ```
-* For type reference formatting refer to [type reference](#referencing-record-or-abstract-object) section.
+* For type reference formatting, see [referencing](#referencing-record-or-abstract-object).

-## Record Definition
+## Record definition
-* Field definitions (including Rest field), each should block-indent on their own line.
+* Block indent each of the field definitions (including the Rest field) in their own line.

+  Example,
   ```ballerina
   type Person record {
       string name;